poorva-pjoshi/poorva-pjoshi.github.io/README.md

 - Spearheaded exploratory data analysis and hypothesis testing on a government awards dataset, uncovering valuable insights into award distributions, company demographics, and regional variations in award amounts.
 - Led a team in conducting statistical analyses, including t-tests and linear regression modeling, to investigate factors influencing award amounts and assess differences between socially disadvantaged and advantaged companies across states, Georgia and Tennessee.
 - Additionally, utilized data visualization techniques such as bar plots, box plots, and heatmaps to communicate findings effectively.

-## Work Experience
-**Data Analyst @ Infosys Limited (_June 2021 - July 2023_)**
-- Integrated APIs captured from automating insurance-domain web applications and stored in JSON format for data analysis.
-- Directed global database migrations using SQL, achieving a 99% match for data validation post-migration, resulting in a $100k reduction in expenses.
-- Orchestrated seamless data warehousing integration using SQL for data-driven reporting and visualizations in PowerBI.
-- Implemented ETL processes to collect, clean, and process data from various sources, leveraging SQL databases for enhanced analytics.

-**Business Analyst @ IMA Management & Technology (_May 2020 - April 2021_)**
-- Spearheaded the development of a website solely by gathering data and documenting business requirements.
-- Coordinated internal migration initiative for moving the database from Google Suite to Microsoft 365.
-- Migrated all client-related Project Status Reports to SharePoint, saving 10 hours per week per consultant through automation and achieving a 20% cost reduction by streamlining processes.
-- Carried out data management duties, including data entry, cleansing, and retrieval, and correspondence with Australian consultants.